 There is a very good water splash playground in the vicinity, Check out Swim, picnic and outdoors guide for places to go in Marlborough.

 - Go mountain biking on the Queen Charlotte Track.
 The trail is a designated ‘Great Ride.’
 Scroll through Meretoto Ship Cove review and find out how to enjoy the trail (with the kids) without the hard slog for smaller people

-- Learn how to sea kayak in the calm quiet Sounds inlets as you camp in the Department of Conservation campsite.
+- Learn how to sea kayak in the calm quiet Sounds inlets as you camp in the Department of Conservation campsite

 - Find a resorted ship Edwin Fox and hear stories of how a former slave ship ended up in Picton and visit the Picton heritage and whaling museum to hear stories about whalers and the harsh living conditions surrounding the whaling industry.
 Discover the story of the Perano Whaling Station.